Ecumenical expands memory care services to serve more local seniors

 “Residents vary in where they are in their cognition and, for some, large areas may add to their stress,” says Campus Executive Director Gwen O’Neal, LPN.
 “This new area will allow us to provide more support and individualized care in a smaller environment.”

 The new area is the second secured neighborhood on campus offering memory support services.
 A larger 31-bed memory care unit offering private and shared accommodations will continue to operate in Building Three.
 “We will continue to offer a variety of accommodations for people with different needs,” says O’Neal.

-The new neighborhood has its own dining room where trained staff will provide dining support and a common living space for residents and co-workers to gather to work on crafts, play memory games, socialize or watch movies as a group.
-A large outdoor fenced courtyard will provide safe walking paths and areas to visit or simply enjoy a nice afternoon on the patio.
+The new neighborhood has its own dining room where trained staff provide dining support and a common living space for residents and co-workers to gather to work on crafts, play memory games, socialize or watch movies as a group.
+A large outdoor fenced courtyard provides safe walking paths and areas to visit or simply enjoy a nice afternoon on the patio.

 “We really pride ourselves in our activities,” says O’Neal.
 “Co-workers do a fantastic job engaging residents by paying close attention to each individual to fulfill their needs and help them to feel safe and know they are well cared for.”

 Despite the challenges of memory loss, Ecumenical Retirement Community’s memory support programs aim to help residents lead happy, fulfilling lives by encouraging them to participate in activities, sharing memories, contributing to a purpose and enhancing connections and loving relationships with their friends, families and neighbors.
 Specially trained co-workers use the Validation Method of communication which helps them assist residents who may be confused or frustrated, redirecting the individual to another topic or activity thus reducing stress.